FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 layout: blog-post
 title: Using the Family API
 description: Using the Family API to control access
-author: Dean Rodman Bradley Van Aardt
+author: Dean Rodman
 category: blog
 tags: client-node tutorial tutorial-express tutorial-node
 excerpt_separator: "<!--more-->"
 ---

 In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
-Specifically, a parent user will be able to grant access to child users to certain areas of an application.
+Specifically, a parent user will be able to grant access to child users to restricted areas of an application.

 <!--more-->

-The application itself is very simple: it will let users sign up via FusionAuth, allow them to set grant consent for their children to access certain features of an application, and allow them to update those consents at any time.
+The application itself is very simple: it will let users sign up via FusionAuth, allow them to set grant consent for children in their family to access certain features of an application, and allow them to update those consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can also [skip ahead and view the code](https://github.com/Blueper/family-api-full).
-Note that there is configuration defined in FusionAuth needed as detailed in this guide.
+Note that there is configuration of FusionAuth is needed as detailed in this guide, so you will need to complete that before running the code.

 You can also use [these kickstart files](https://github.com/Blueper/FamilyAPI-kickstart) to automatically handle the configuration of FusionAuth.
 You can find more information regarding kickstart files [here](https://fusionauth.io/docs/v1/tech/installation-guide/docker#kickstart)